docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

-## Delete Documents
+## Delete documents

-To delete the Documents, use the built-in function `del` with the `id` of the Documents that you want to delete.
+To delete the documents, use the built-in function `del` with the `id` of the Documents that you want to delete.
-You can also pass a list of ids to delete multiple Documents.
+You can also pass a list of `id`s to delete multiple documents.

 ```python
 # delete a single Doc